 What is data enrichment?
 Simply put, it’s the process of integrating new datasets and updated information into an existing database.
 The main aim of the enrichment process is to ensure high levels of accuracy, but it’s also essential for filling any incomplete gaps.
 Robust data enrichment techniques allow businesses to make better strategic decisions, as well as improve relationships with existing customers.

-The data enrichment process can involve bringing together resources internally or from third-party suppliers.
+The data enrichment process can involve bringing together source systems internally or from third-party data sources.
 It’s an invaluable asset for any business looking to gather specific insights into market segments.
 Although it’s easy enough to gather raw customer data from email lists or site traffic, it’s more or less useless in its original form.
 However, enrichment techniques turn disparate data into more meaningful assets.

-As well as making it easier for businesses to operate, enriched data is more manageable.
-It puts less strain on human resources, significantly reduces data management costs, and ensures companies aren’t wasting precious time pursuing dead ends.
+As well as data security is making it easier for businesses to operate, enriched data is more manageable.
+It puts less strain on human resources, significantly reduces internal data management costs, and ensures companies aren’t wasting precious time pursuing dead ends.

 One of the main benefits of data enrichment is the significant cost savings it can bring to an organization.
 On average, companies spend upwards of $650,000 every year to manage a single petabyte of data.
 However, only a small portion of this data is used effectively.